Applying to Law School

 Law School Resume

 Law schools are looking for a set of skills, experiences, and exposure to the law.
-Revise your resume so that you highlight the depth and breadth of your coursework, legal exposure, ability to write and research, etc. General tips for writing resumes may be found here and Saint Joseph’s Career Development Center will assist you with editing and polishing your resume.
+Revise your resume so that you highlight the depth and breadth of your coursework, legal exposure, ability to write and research, etc. General tips for writing resumes may be found here and Saint Joseph’s Career Center will assist you with editing and polishing your resume.

 Review this sample law school resume and read through the best practices highlighted on the right.
 Watch this video tutorial to learn a little more.
 Edit your document to adhere to all best practices.

 To get your law school resume reviewed, upload it to Handshake with the label of "Law School Resume".
-The Career Development Center staff will review and approve for you.
+The Career Center staff will review and approve for you.

 Letters of Recommendation